document360/git-extension/docs/Gettingstarted/5-basic-things-to-get-started.md

 At the start, it could be overwhelming to explore a new product.
 We wanted to give you some head start to start with the basics and then slowly explore the features at your phase.
+Dhilip kumaran

 ## 1. View your knowledge base
 There are two parts to Document360.
 An admin portal (what you are seeing here) for authors to create content and a knowledge base site (can be public or private) for the end-users (like customers, internal teams, etc) to read the content.